-FI intends, in its assessment of the banks' capital requirements under Pillar 2, to apply the assumption that the maturity for credit exposures is never lower than 2.5 years.
-The capital requirement that this assumption will give rise to will be calculated by taking the increase in the risk-weighted exposure amount that would have been determined if the banks used a shortest possible maturity of 2.5 years in the risk weight calculation in accordance with the IRB approach and multiplying it by the bank's capital requirement in per cent for the relevant exposure types.
+FI will, in its assessment of the banks' capital requirements under Pillar 2, apply the assumption that the maturity for credit exposures is never lower than 2.5 years.
+The capital requirement that this assumption gives rise to is calculated by taking the increase in the risk-weighted exposure amount that would have been determined if the banks used a shortest possible maturity of 2.5 years in the risk weight calculation in accordance with the IRB approach and multiplying it by the bank's capital requirement in per cent for the relevant exposure types.
+The applicable capital requirement in per cent includes the minimum capital requirement of 8 per cent plus all applicable buffer requirements, with the exception of the counter cyclical buffer requirement12.